celesteisyy/celesteisyy/README.md

 My name is **Celeste Huang**. (or you can call me Yueying 玥莹）

-A Master of Science Degree holder in `Business Analytics` with a concentration in `Data Analysis in Finance`; Bachelor of Economics in `Finance(CFA track)`, with a minior in `Applied Statistics`.
+🎓 I'm a Master of Science in **Business Analytics**, with a concentration in *Data Analysis in Finance*.
+I also hold a Bachelor's degree in **Finance (CFA track)**, with a **minor in Applied Statistics**.

-Welcome to my GitHub page! ✨
+Welcome to my GitHub! ✨

-My areas of interest include **Data Analytics & Science**, **Financial Risk Management**, and **Marketing Analytics & Modelling**. 👩‍🔬
+My interests span across **Data Analytics & Science**, **Financial Risk Management**, and **Marketing Analytics & Modeling**.
+Lately, I’ve also been exploring topics in **data security**, including secure data architectures and governance on the cloud.

-Currently, I'm working as a Data Analyst focusing on data and predictive modeling, generating insights and executable strategies.
+📊 Currently, I'm working as a Data Analyst, focusing on predictive modeling, business insights, and data-driven decision-making.

 ---